 The Diocese of Niagara is a "large" church that is composed of some 90 smaller units that we call "parishes” gathered on the traditional territory of several Indigenous peoples, including the Neutrals, the Mississauga, the Anishnaabe and the Haudenosaunee.
 Each parish consists of a team that includes clergy (priests and deacons) as well as lay people who exercise all kinds of different leadership.
-The "large" church or diocese is headed by our elected bishop – Michael Bird.
+The "large" church or diocese is headed by our bishop – Susan Bell.

 Our story goes back some 2,000 years; rooted in a devotion to following the ways of Jesus Christ.
 We seek deeper understanding of God’s presence in the world today and our challenge to continue the work began so very long ago.